HXE Collaborates With Langham To Launch The First Global Online Booking Service For MICE Venues And Group Business Activities

+data-text="HXE collaborates with Langham to launch the first global online booking service for MICE venues and group business activities" data-link=" collaborates with Langham to launch the first global online booking service for MICE venues and group business activities" class="whatsapp">Shar

-(MENAFN- GlobeNewsWire - Nasdaq) Shanghai, China, Sept.
-10, 2024 (GLOBE NEWSWIRE) -- Langham Hotels Group, with a history of over 150 years, and Asia's leading MICE technology platform, HXE, announced in Shanghai, China that they will collaborate to develop new generation of global MICE venue online booking services.
+SHANGHAI, CHINA - media OutReach Newswire - 10 September 2024 - Langham Hotels Group, with a history of over 150 years, and Asia's leading MICE technology platform, HXE, announced in Shanghai, China that they will collaborate to develop new generation of global MICE venue online booking services.
 This is also the first global MICE venue booking cooperation between HXE and hotel industry.

+HXE collaborates with Langham to launch the first global online booking service for MICE venues and group business activities

 After the launch of this cooperation in September, companies from China and other Asian countries can hold conferences and business events at Langham hotels around the world, including London, Toronto, New York, Boston, Los Angeles, Chicago, Melbourne, Auckland etc, through HXE to achieve digital and efficient booking, and enjoy one-stop experience such as online event planning on HXE's digital platform.